polifonia-project/documentary-evidence-benchmark/README.md

 Target: for each `file`, find paragraphs that match (or overlap) with the ones in `experience (text)`  (the other columns except `file` should be ignored and not used by the approach)

-### Task 2: retrieve documentary evidence relevant to Childhood
+### Task 2: retrieve documentary evidence relevant to childhood

 This task is equivalent to Task 1, except that the output should match the list of experiences in `child.csv`